SonidoCristalino/Vieb/README.md

 Please, check [Vieb official repo](https://github.com/Jelmerro/Vieb)

-## How do you use this config files?
+## How can you use this config files?

 Please, first install Vieb.
 Then, make a dir in `~/.vieb` and then clone this repo inside of it.